IRUM-LATIF1122/PythonLabs/README.md

  -You dequeue (remove) the  earliest added  element from front.
  -You can also peek to look at the front item without removing it.

-# Pandas Practice Project 🐼
+# Pandas Practice File(pandaas_lib.py) 🐼

-This repository contains my beginner-level practice code for working with the **Pandas** library in Python.
+This file contains my beginner-level practice code for working with the **Pandas** library in Python.
 It includes examples and exercises that cover:

 ### ✅ Key Concepts Practiced:
 - Creating and working with **Series**